Trahiega/the-dukes-game/docs/Session Notes/Session-017.md

 	- We will do the test in the temple this night when the moon is out.

 - On communication from the gods
-	- Last recorded instance of communion with Selune was over 300 years ago
+	- Last recorded instance of communion with Selûne was over 300 years ago
 	- Lady Aliyah believes her vision is from Tyr after years of silence

 - News from elsewhere